Osama-Abo-Bakr/Stock-Agent/README.md

 ## Acknowledgments

-- OpenAI for providing the GPT-4o model.
+- **OpenAI** for providing the GPT-4 model.
-- Serper API for enabling real-time news search capabilities.
+- **Serper API** for enabling real-time news search capabilities.
-- FinnHub For real-time perdiction and recommendation in stocks.
+- **Finnhub** for providing real-time stock predictions and recommendations.
+- **Groq** for providing the high-performance language model used in this project.